clef/clef-wordpress/readme.txt

 * Initial release: log in using the Clef app.

 == Upgrade Notice ==
+= 2.5.3 =
+WP Engine users: if you have implemented [the manual workarounds](http://support.getclef.com/article/121-using-the-clef-2fa-wordpress-plugin-on-wp-engine) for WPE's Heartbeat API throttling and reduced scope, these are made redundant by 2.5.3 and should be removed before upgrading.
+All users: PHP 7 now supported.

+= 1.7 =

-1.7 adds significant security and functionality improvements designed to foil botnets and brute force attacks.
+adds significant security and functionality improvements designed to foil botnets and brute force attacks.
 A new setting allows you to hide the default login form and to require Clef authentication for all users.

 == Credits ==

 [Dave Ross](http://davidmichaelross.com) created the original Clef plugin for WordPress.
 The Clef team continues to develop the plugin further.
+Open source contributions are welcome via the [Clef 2FA GitHub repository](https://github.com/clef/clef-wordpress/).
 All trademarks, including the Clef logo, are the property of Clef.

-== Roadmap ==

-* More localization.
-To help translate, see [the localization guide](http://support.getclef.com/article/62-how-to-help-translate-clef-wordpress-plugin).
-* Improved invite system for adding new Clef users
-* Support for Clef team member login and account creation